Volunteer in Costa Rica

 Volunteer programs begin every Monday.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.
 Please note, the Turtle Conservation project has a minimum duration of 2 weeks and the Manuel Antonio projects have a minimum duration of 4 weeks.

 Costa Rica is becoming one of the more affluent countries in Central America due to having strong natural resources, a stable Government and increasing tourism.
 However, this is also causing problems as citizens from neighbouring countries such as Nicaragua, are immigrating to Costa Rica, causing an increase in unemployment, homelessness and poverty.
 The aim of the Childcare project is to provide individual attention and assistance to children from difficult backgrounds in San Jose.
 Many of these children do not receive the level of education and affection that they deserve, and you will play an important role in working alongside local staff to improve the educational, emotional, and hygiene conditions of the children.
 You will work in orphanages, community centers, day-care centers, schools, soup kitchens and kindergartens.
-Your work varies, but generally consists of providing individual attention and affection to the children, organizing games and activities, educating children in regards to hygiene and assisting with homework.
+Your work varies, but generally consists of providing individual attention and affection to the children, organising games and activities, educating children in regards to hygiene and assisting with homework.

 Working with Children - Manuel Antonio

-Volunteers assist in a local daycare facility or at a local school where work may vary, but generally includes organizing games, sports, activities, hygiene education, cleaning and assisting the teachers and caretakers at the project site.
+Volunteers assist in a local daycare facility or at a local school where work may vary, but generally includes organising games, sports, activities, hygiene education, cleaning and assisting the teachers and caretakers at the project site.
 The children require a lot of care, attention and most importantly, companionship.
 We encourage you to use your skills and creativity, be openminded and be ready to pitch-in and help out.
 This project requires a minimum duration of 4 weeks.

 Turtle Conservation volunteers work alongside a Costa Rican biologist to assist with sea turtle studies and protection work and help with sustainable egg protection programs.
 Volunteers live in one of four beach locations around Costa Rica and work day and night shifts.
 Living conditions are basic and volunteers must come prepared to work hard.
 Volunteer roles vary according to the time of year, but general work includes beach patrols, building hatcheries to protect eggs from predators, beach cleaning, counting and tagging sea turtles, locating nesting females, and collecting eggs.
 Please note, the Turtle Conservation project has a minimum of 2 weeks and has an extra cost of US$65 per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.